An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Davita Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how DVA stock compares to 2,000+ US-based stocks, and to peers in the Health Services sector and Medical/Nursing Services industry.
+We show how DVA stock compares to 2,000+ US-based stocks, and to peers in the Health Care and Social Assistance sector and Kidney Dialysis Centers industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 DaVita Inc. is a health care provider focused on transforming care delivery to improve quality of life for patients globally.
 The company is one of the largest providers of kidney care services in the U.S. and has been a leader in clinical quality and innovation for more than 20 years.
 Through DaVita Kidney Care, the company treats patients with chronic kidney failure and end stage kidney disease.
 DaVita is committed to bold, patient-centric care models, implementing the latest technologies and moving toward integrated care offerings for all.
 Through these efforts, DaVita has also become the largest provider of home dialysis in the country.
 As of December 31, 2020, DaVita served 204,200 patients at 2,816 outpatient dialysis centers in the United States.
 The company also operated 321 outpatient dialysis centers in ten countries worldwide.
 DaVita has reduced hospitalizations, improved mortality, and worked collaboratively to propel the kidney care industry to adopt an equitable and high-quality standard of care for all patients, everywhere.